toriejw/scrapbook-sports/docs/index.md

       link: /stories

 features:
+  - title: "Early Tides in Nova Scotia: Canada's First High School Girls' Soccer League"
+    link: /stories/ns-headmasters-league
-  - title: 'From Soccer to Softball: The Rise and Fall of Ulster Stadium'
+  - title: "From Soccer to Softball: The Rise and Fall of Ulster Stadium"
     link: /stories/ulster-stadium
   - title: More stories coming soon!
     details: Have a story you'd like to share?
 Reach out!